herts-phei/multipleITScontrol/README.md

 public school district.

-Alpine Meadow School wants to trial out two new interventions to improve their school’s reading comprehension score.
+Alpine Meadow School wants to trial out two new interventions to improve their school’s reading comprehension score, and to compare post intervention results with the pre-intervention score.

 **Intervention 1: Implementing a New Reading Programme**